- Food and Cooking»

 Some Love Onions, Some Hate Onions

-I talk to a lot of people who seem to have set opinions on even just these three staples of the Onion family.
+I have talked to a lot of people who seem to have set opinions on these three staples of the Onion family and often they will tell me things about their favorite (and least favorite) onions such as;

-So, before I begin, if you are one of those people who turn their nose up at the mention of the word Onion, and refuse to even consider eating them, well, you should move on to something else, and stop reading this article right now.
+So, before I begin, if you are one of those people who turn their nose up at the mention of the word Onion, and refuse to even consider eating them, well, you should move on to an article that's more entertaining, and stop reading this one right now.

-This information is for those people who enjoy the flavor, aroma, and health aspects of Onions, and just need a little basic information on these varieties to make better decisions on which one to use.
+The information you'll find here is for those people who enjoy the flavor, aroma, and health aspects of Onions, and just need a little basic information on these varieties to make better decisions on which one to use.

-Be aware that the actual flavors you may get at any time with one of each of these onion varieties can range from sweet to very pungent, often dependent on their freshness, but the flavors mentioned is the predominate one that you will find when you use each.
+Be aware that the actual flavors you may get at any time with one of each of these onion varieties can range from sweet to very pungent, often dependent on their freshness, but the flavors mentioned is the predominate one that you will find when you use a fresh variety of each.

 It is always smart, when using onions, to make your first cut and then use your nose and then take a small bite of a piece of the onion to determine exactly what you are using.